thezon/Clojure-R/README.md

 TBA

 ## License
-Copyright © 2014
+Copyright © 2015

-Cloju'R'e is available under the GPLv3 license, see LICENSE.txt for the full text of the license.
-Cloju'R'e also includes code from Renjin and R which is redistributed here.
+Clojure-R is available under the GPLv3 license, see LICENSE.txt for the full text of the license.
 R uses many different licenses so check the file sources to see which license applies.